-253 PHYSICAL EDUCATION IN ELEMENTARY SCHOOLS 3 UNITS
+253 PHYSICAL EDUCATION IN ELEMENTARY SCHOOLS

 The statewide program in physical education for elementary schools forms the basis for this course.
 Includes the study of child development, personality development, analysis and practice of fundamental skills, selection of activities, organizational materials, and evaluation of teaching ability.
+CSU

-254 PRINCIPLES OF PERSONAL 3 UNITS TRAINING 3 hours lecture
+254 PRINCIPLES OF PERSONAL TRAINING

 Identification and study of the techniques, responsibilities and skills necessary to perform the duties of a personal trainer.
 Emphasizes current knowledge of health principles that pertain to fitness and wellness.
 Provides the necessary information to pass the Personal Trainer Certification Exams for national certifying organizations (ACE, NSCA, etc.).
 Hands-on lab training in the use of fitness equipment.
+CSU